PlummersSoftwareLLC/Primes/PrimeMinecraftDatapack/solution_1/README.md

  - To do another calculation, run the command `/function sieve:reset` in the chat, which should finish very quickly and will delete existing data so `/function sieve:full` can be run again.

 ## Performance
 Performance varies, but one calculation of all primes up to 1,000,000 will likely by over 1 minute, but may take multiple given the hardware performance.
 Start and stop times (measured to the second) can be seen in the timestamps of the start and stop log messages.

 ## Additional Notes

-Very rarely, a Minecraft error incorrectly ignores some 'array manipulations'.
+- Very rarely, a Minecraft error incorrectly ignores some 'array manipulations'.
 If the algorithm returns that there are an incorrect number of primes or incorrect values, try reinstalling/rerunning the server.
+- The build and run scripts use a small tool (playio) to control the interaction with the Minecraft server console.
+The playio tool was written specifically for this solution, but can be used for other purposes as well.
+A repo for playio will be created shortly, that will include documentation on its use.